m0xfff/rdydev/README.md

 ![develop](https://github.com/m0xfff/rdydev/actions/workflows/rspec.yml/badge.svg?branch=develop)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

-Welcome to our Rails onboarding repository!
-This repository has been created to help developers build skills with the tools & the software development lifecycle they'll be using in their role.

-For the onboarding project, you'll be building your own student management system (SMS).
-The project has been divided into *issues*, issues are used to track progress and divide work among team members.
+Welcome to our Rails onboarding project!
+This project was created to help developers build skills with the tools & the software development lifecycle they'll be using in their role.
+In this project, you'll be building your own student management system.
+The project has been divided into **issues**, issues are what we use to track progress and divide work among team members.

-Each issue should provide some *background* on why it is important & what the desired outcome is, it should outline the specific *requirements* of the issue i.e. the work to be done, & finally the specific *acceptance criteria* that needs to be met in order for the issue to be considered complete.
+Each issue should provide some **background** on why it is important & what the desired outcome is, it should outline the specific **requirements** of the issue i.e. the work to be done, & finally the specific **acceptance criteria** that needs to be met in order for the issue to be considered complete.

 ## Table of contents